grycap/osidle/README.md

 * --include-eval-data-graph: include the data used to evaluate the results using an easy to read graph (this option uses unicode charset).
 The graphs show the percentage of time of the VM in each decile of percentage usage (i.e. 0-10, 10-20, 20-30...).
 Default: `False`
 * --include-stats: include the statistics of the data series.
 Default: `False`
     > _Note:_ The stats consists of basic stats: `min`, `max`, `mean`, `median` and `typical deviation`.
 * --level: the hardness of the analysis to consider that a VM is used.
-Possible values: `loose`, `medium` or `strict`.
-Default: `loose`
+Possible values: `softer`, `soft`, `medium` or `hard`.
+Default: `soft`
-    > _Note:_ In the `strict` level a VM is considered fully used (i.e. the score of usage in all metrics is 10) if it is using 100% of CPU all the time and it is using 100% of transference and disk (according to the thresholds) all the time.
+    > _Note:_ In the `hard` level a VM is considered fully used (i.e. the score of usage in all metrics is 10) if it is using 100% of CPU all the time and it is using 100% of transference and disk (according to the thresholds) all the time.
 * --custom-file: a file containing custom rules to be used in the analysis.
 Default: `None`
     > _Note:_ The file contains one line per specific rules to apply to a VM in the format `<vm id>:<command line parameters>`.
 The command line parameters used to run the application will be considered the default ones, and the parameters passed in the file `--custom-file` option will be added to them.
 * --verbose, --verbose-more, --version, --help, --quiet: are the common well-known flags for many applications.

+#### Levels of analysis

+There are 4 levels of analysis:
+- `hard`: this type of analysis is not advised for most common platforms.
+It considers that a VM is fully used if it is using 100% of CPU all the time and it is using 100% of transference and disk (according to the thresholds) all the time, and considers a low `epsilon` for forward-sharing of data in disk and network analysis.
+- `medium`: This analysis considers that a VM is fully used if it was using 100% of the cores requested at maximum (the recommended amount of cores), and considers a medium `epsilon` for forward-sharing of data in disk and network analysis.
+- `soft`: This analysis considers that a VM is fully used if it was using 100% of a single core.
+It also considers a high `epsilon` for forward-sharing of data in disk and network analysis, so that the analysis is not too sensitive to the VM's usage.
+This is the default value.
+- `softer`: Is the same as `soft` but it overweights the maximum score to calculate the overall score.
+The purpose of this calculation is to reward a specific VM profile: e.g. if a VM was intended for CPU intensive tasks, it will have a higher score in CPU than in other metrics.
+The same is valid for disk-intensive VMs or network-intensive VMs.

 #### Examples